Draft for public comment · v0.2 · April 2026

 What is AIS-1?

-AIS-1 defines an open smart contract standard for a bonded identity pair — a single cryptographic token that permanently links an AI agent's identity to the legal entity or person responsible for it.
+AIS-1 defines an open smart contract standard for a bonded identity pair — a single cryptographic token that permanently links an AI agent's identity to its sponsor's identity.
 Neither party can be separated from the other without revoking the bond.

-The standard addresses what we call the Wild Agent Problem: the near-total absence of formal identity, legal accountability, and compliance infrastructure for the hundreds of millions of AI agents currently active globally.
-India's national Doot / Agent One programme — which proposes a personal AI agent for every citizen, bound to their Aadhaar identity — is one of the first national-scale demonstrations of why bonded agent identity matters.
+The standard addresses what we call the Wild Agent Problem: the near-total absence of formal identity, legal accountability, and compliance infrastructure for the hundreds of millions of autonomous AI agents currently active globally.

 Agent Card